dshills/goauto/README.md

 ```

 Watch directories can be added with AddWatch(watchDir string) to add a single directory or AddRecWatch(watchDir string, ignoreHidden bool) to add directories recursively optionally ignoring hidden directories.

+## To Do
+* Concurrent Workflows
+* More built ins for Web development SASS, LESS, Reload (Certainly can be done now but it would be nice to have built ins)

 ## License
 Copyright 2015 Davin Hills.
 All rights reserved.